 The different hourly rates and salary potential are influenced by a lot of complex factors, like demand and population, and while you might expect to see higher rates of pay in London, there are still some surprising differences.

-Below is a list of the highest-earning locations for nails and beauty technicians in the UK:
+Below is a list of the average earnings in various locations for nails and beauty technicians in the UK:

-When these are plotted on a map (see below) it’s clear to see the overall dominance of locations in central and Greater London, but there are also a couple of interesting ‘outliers’.
+When these are plotted on a map (see below) it’s clear to see that while there have been some significant changes, there is still some dominance of locations in central and Greater London, but there are also a couple of interesting ‘outliers’.

-Surprisingly, unlike previous years, where there was excellent potential for Nail Technicians and beauticians living in Birmingham, the Black Country, and the West Midlands, rates in these areas are now much closer to the national average, with some previously well-paid locations even having dropped below the £10.43 level.
+Again, unlike previous years, where there was excellent potential for Nail Technicians and beauticians living in Birmingham, the Black Country, and the West Midlands, rates in these areas are now much closer to the national average, with some previously well-paid locations even having dropped below the £10.43 level – the average for Birmingham itself is now £9.59.

 London is also home to some of the best nail technician salaries in the UK